-Take the scenic route 11 iconic stops - Litchfield and surrounds
+Take the scenic route 11 iconic stops in Litchfield and surrounds

 Heading to Litchfield?
 Check out these iconic stops along the way and within the national park.

 Get away from the crowds and enjoy a refreshing dip in the scenic falls, accessed by a walk along a crystal clear creek through scenic bush surrounds.

 You won't believe your eyes as you survey hundreds of two-metre-high termite mounds standing upright in the same direction in Litchfield National Park.

 Stop at the Adelaide River War Cemetery and learn about the impact World War II had on the Top End by visiting military graves and honouring civilians killed in the Bombing of Darwin.

 5. Buley Rockhole